ContextGrid/WorldBrowser/README.md

 Once you prepared, continue to have a look at the Documentation to see how to use WorldBrowser.

 ## Documentation
-HTML documentation is hosted on our [WorldBrowser Developer Guide](https://app.contextgrid.com/).

 API documentation is hosted on our [WorldBrowser Developer Guide](https://app.contextgrid.com/docs/#introduction)

 LICENSE